OliverACollins/ECG-to-Music/README.md

 My attempt at creating an ECG-MIDI interface, whereby a participant's EEG signals would create/modulate music in Ableton Live.

 My aim is to create functional bridge scripts for both (1) live ECG-to-MIDI conversion and (2) ECG-to-MIDI conversion for pre-recorded EEG data.
-The goal would be to test these interfaces within a biofeedback paradigm.
+The goal would be to test these interfaces within a biofeedback meditation paradigm.

 ## Requirements